mongodb/mongo-php-library/src/Codec/architecture.md

 and `encode` methods from the base `Codec` interface to narrow the return types.
 Document codecs guarantee to always encode to a BSON document instance and decode to a PHP object.

-## Built-in Codecs

-By default, two codecs are provided: an `ArrayCodec` and an `ObjectCodec`.
-These two codecs are used to recursively encode and decode values in arrays and `stdClass` instances, respectively.
-When encoding or decoding an object, `ObjectCodec` only handles public properties of the object and ignores private and protected properties.

 ## Future Work

 ### Using Codecs